anamud/mir-dev/docs/MIR_UG.md

 ## Visualization

-MIR contains several graph plotters which can transform task-based profiling data into task graphs.
-The graphs can be visualized on tools such as Graphviz, yEd and Cytoscape.
+MIR has a nice graph plotter which can transform task-based profiling data into task graphs.
+The generated graph can be visualized on tools such as Graphviz, yEd and Cytoscape.

 * Plot the fork-join task graph using task statistics from the runtime system.
 ```